Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The sad-looking ghost of a five year-old boy with trickles of blood oozing from his mouth.
 His cause of death?
 Repeated stabs to the abdomen, followed by forced tongue amputation.
 And if he catches you, there's a delightful zoom in on his face as he takes yours!
 Or buries you alive.
 Or makes you fall to your death alongside your little sister.
 He's not that picky.

 How about the ghost who lacks an eyeball, leaving a constantly bleeding eye socket?
 Cause of death?
 Getting stabbed in the eyes with a pair of scissors.
 And if she catches you she does the same to you!
 And for that matter, let's consider the circumstances surrounding her death.
 Imagine you and three other children have been kidnapped by your insane teacher.
 He blindfolds you and lines you up on the floor.
 You can't see the two before you being killed (via disembowelment and the top half of her head being cut off, respectively), but you can hear it.
 Finally, it's your turn.
 When your blindfold is taken off, what do you see before your eye is stabbed out?
 Your teacher is cowering in the corner, while the fourth kidnapped child has you by the hair, a pair of scissors in her hand, covered in blood with an insane expression on her face.
-Now imagine that the little girl in question, upon getting her eye back and letting Ayumi and Yoshiki go back, basically forces Ayumi to experience what she went through.
+Now imagine that the little girl in question, upon getting her tongue back and letting Ayumi and Yoshiki go back, basically forces Ayumi to experience what she went through.
 To be fair, the girl DOES warn Ayumi that it would be really bad, and Ayumi insists on seeing what happened, but she probably doesn't realize just how BAD it'll be.

 While we're talking about creepy children, in the second chapter, there is a display case that can be examined to find a child's crayon drawing - four children and they're stabbing their teacher to death while he's on his knees and screaming in agony.
 Our protagonist is suitably unnerved.